Browsit/Nameless-Resourceful/README.md

 # Nameless-Resourceful
-The Nameless-Resourceful module allows users to share zip files, GitHub projects and external links to your website, either freely or requiring a PayPal purchase.
+The Nameless-Resourceful module allows users to share zip files, GitHub projects, and external website links, either freely or by requiring a PayPal purchase.
+Users can easily add or remove a discount to their resources.

 ## Requirements
 - NamelessMC version 2.1.0